 It prepares for DNA replication.

-The G₁ checkpoint ensures conditions are favorable for DNA synthesis.
+The G₁ checkpoint ensures conditions are favourable for DNA synthesis.

 S Phase (Synthesis Phase):